lpsm-dev/static-list/README.md

 </p>

 <p align="center">
-  ✨ A console application written in C to implement a process for registering people and storing them in a simple static list data structure ✨
+  ✨ A console application written in C to implement a process for registering users and storing them in a simple static list data structure ✨
 </p>

 <p align="center">